safak-kurdoglu/Decentralized-coin-project-with-Typescript-on-AWS-Amplify-with-APIs/README.md

 To run the program on your local computer, at the coin folder, you have to type "amplify init".

-Then do "amplify add api" that is graphql with amazon incognito authentication and update schema.graphql with,
+Then do "amplify add api" that is graphql with Amazon Cognito authentication and update schema.graphql with,

 shema.graphql :